Best Cellular Home Security Systems in 2025

 Are There Any Disadvantages?

 Cellular systems are not perfect.
-For instance, it has been suggested that signal jammers can be used to disable cellular signals, rendering cellular systems unable to alert the response center.
-There’s truth to that.
-Signal jammers are designed to disrupt cellular signals.
+For instance, burglars can use signal jammers to disable cellular signals, rendering systems unable to alert the response center.
+Here’s what our latest home security statistics tell us about burglar habits:

 Those statistics show that burglars prefer to go the easy, most practical route to them.
 Signal jammers are hard to acquire as they’re illegal to buy in the U.S., plus using them requires technical know-how.
 So the likelihood of burglars investing time, effort and money just to jam cellular signals is extremely low.
 Cellular monitoring still has greater upsides than risks.